Records of the Central Intelligence Agency (RG 263)

-For more information, see the Second Release Scope & Content Note in the Archival Research Catalog (ARC).
+For more information, see the Second Release Scope & Content Note in the Online Catalog.

 The Lexicon is an essential tool to be used while examining the extensive operational records turned over by the Central Intelligence Agency in the Second Release.

 The CIA produced a major finding aid to be used in conjunction with the Second Release Name and Subject Files.
 The 59 page Lexicon provides a wide range of definitions, identifications, and explanations associated with the CIA in its activities in Europe following World War II.
 Persons associated with intelligence activities and operations are identified not only by their real names, but also by various aliases, code names, and by their association with such bodies as the Gehlen Organization, CIA Operations in Eastern Europe and elsewhere are defined along with their operational code names and cryptonyms.
 Organizational elements of the CIA itself are identified by various cryptonyms and code words.

 Both releases include documentation relating to people who were never accused of war crimes or of belonging to criminal organizations, but who may have been associated with war crimes as victims, witnesses, investigators, sources, or officials.